HybridShivam/pokedex-angular-app/README.md

 1. IMP Note: You might need to use sudo depending on the npm configuration.
 1. Install Angular CLI as `npm install -g @angular/cli`
 1. Clone or download this repo.
-1. Run `npm install` inside this project folder to install all dependencies.
+1. Run `npm install --legacy-peer-deps` inside this project folder to install all dependencies.
 1. Make sure you use the latest version of the CLI (upgrade guide below)
 1. I have set the `serviceWorker` flag to `false` in `angular.json` : So Now there are two ways to start the server:
   * If `false`